 Dress children in loose, lightweight, and light-colored clothing

-During hot weather, specific Menlo Park public facilities are designated as cooling centers, locations where the public may come to get out of the heat during normal business hours.
+During these heat events, these specific Menlo Park public facilities serve as locations for the public to get out of the heat.